-7 Celebrity Activists Making a Difference
+12 Celebrity Activists Making a Difference

 1. Glenn Close

 ORGANIZATION: BRING CHANGE 2 MIND

-Glenn Close has been acting in television and film for over 40 years, appearing in movies such as The Big Chill, Fatal Attraction, 101 Dalmatians, The Stepford Wives, and many more.
-She has six Academy Award nominations, the most recent being for Best Actress in the 2011 film Albert Nodds.
-But off-camera, Glenn Close is the co-founder of Bring Change 2 Mind, a nonprofit organization working to end the stigma attached to mental illness.
+Glenn Close has been acting in television and film for over 40 years, appearing in movies such as “The Big Chill,” “Fatal Attraction,” “101 Dalmatians,” “The Stepford Wives,” and many more.
+She has six Oscar nominations, the most recent being for best actress in the 2011 film “Albert Nobbs.”
+But off camera, Close co-founded Bring Change 2 Mind, a nonprofit organization working to end the stigma attached to mental illness.

-3. Stephen Curry
+2. Stephen and Ayesha Curry

 3. Michael J. Fox

 ORGANIZATION: THE MICHAEL J. FOX FOUNDATION FOR PARKINSON’S RESEARCH

-While Michael J. Fox is perhaps best known for starring as Marty McFly in the Back to the Future trilogy, his foundation is shaping the future of research on Parkinson’s Disease, a degenerative neurological disorder that can affect motor function, memory, and mood, as well as manifest in other symptoms.
+Michael J. Fox is perhaps best known for starring as Marty McFly in the “Back to the Future” trilogy, but his foundation is shaping the future of research on Parkinson’s disease.
+This degenerative neurological disorder can affect motor function, memory, and mood and manifest in other symptoms.

-Fox found fame acting in the 1980s TV series “Family Ties”, and went on to star in shows like “Spin City” and “The Good Wife” and films such as Teen Wolf and Stuart Little.
-He was diagnosed with young-onset Parkinson’s in 1991 and shared his condition publicly in 1998.
-In 2000, he founded the Michael J. Fox Foundation with the mission to find a cure and improve therapies with aggressive, risk-taking research.
+Fox found fame acting in the 1980s’ TV series “Family Ties” and went on to star in TV shows, like “Spin City” and “The Good Wife,” and films, such as “Teen Wolf” and “Stuart Little.”
+After a young-onset Parkinson’s diagnosis in 1991, he shared his condition publicly in 1998.
+In 2000, he founded the Michael J. Fox Foundation to find a cure and improve therapies with aggressive, risk-taking research.

-5. Angelina Jolie Pitt
+4. Angelina Jolie

 ORGANIZATION: UNITED NATIONS REFUGEE AGENCY

-Angelina Jolie has acted in many Hollywood blockbusters, including Mr. & Mrs. Smith, A Mighty Heart, and Maleficent.
-But after shooting the movie Lara Croft: Tomb Raider in war-torn Cambodia, the actress began a life of humanitarian work.
+Angelina Jolie has acted in many Hollywood blockbusters, including “Mr. & Mrs. Smith,” “A Mighty Heart,” and “Maleficent.”
+But after filming the movie “Lara Croft: Tomb Raider” in war-torn Cambodia, the actress began a life of humanitarian work.

-6. Willie Nelson
+5. Willie Nelson